suhasrsharma/FluffyPancakes/README.md

 - #### Defaults
      The default value of the progressBar is 'True'.
 However, the option can be enabled or disabled with *boolean* 'True' or 'False' respectively.

-- #### Driver
-     You'll need a chromedriver in order to complete execution of the code.
-You can get the file from [here](https://chromedriver.chromium.org/).
-Unzip and add the "chromedriver.exe" (Windows) or "chromedriver" (Linux and MacOS) file to the PYTHONPATH environment variable.

-     Well, that's a lot of work right?
-We know!
-So, we have included the current stable version of the chromedriver in the [dependencies](https://github.com/suhasrsharma/FluffyPancakes/tree/master/dependencies) folder of the repo.

-     The code automatically detects the OS (Windows, Linux Based and MacOS) and picks up the respective chromedriver file.

-     __You're all set to go.__ Although, if, by any chance, you face an issue, just add to PYTHONPATH, the directory structure to where you downloaded this repository.

 # Output
 > -1 : Legitimate Website